By Peter Jeff

 Computer generated pictures of the brain —the neocortex— shows that the brain turns off when people “can’t anticipate a positive future,” according to Mike Maccoby in his book Why Work.

-Without hope, people are damned to hell, according to the message inscribed over Dante’s Gates of Hell: “Abandon all hope, Ye, who enter here.”
+Without hope, people are damned to hell, according to the message enscribed over Dante’s Gates of Hell: “Abandon all hope, Ye, who enter here.”

 That’s why the most effective leaders nurture a sense of hope echoing the passion and purpose of Martin Luther King Jr. when he beamed a ray of hope: “We shall hew out of the mountain of despair, a stone of hope.”

-As James MacGregor Burns, a Pulitzer Prize winning author,J writes in his book titled Leadership: “Leaders help transform follower’s needs into positive hopes and aspirations.”
-Indeed, hope as the dictionary defines it is looking forward with desire and with belief in possibility.
-Hope can readily be escalated into aspiration –eagerly and ambitiously desirous of a higher goal- as the dictionary defines it.
+As James MacGregor Burns, a Pulitzer Prize winning author,J writes in his book titled Leadership: “Leaders help transform follower’s needs into positive hopes and aspirations.

 Today’s ImproveMINT